 I had very little time for the Tuesday Photo Challenge this week.
 During the week I had researched several ideas hoping I would find the time to explore one of two of them.
 However, between the studio still life class on Saturday morning, my niece’s birthday party on Saturday night, and Sunday brunch with a former colleague and his wife, I had just a few hours to get something done.

-I decided to try this myself but it was not an easy task.
+I decided to try this myself, but it was not an easy task.
 The only mirrors we have in our home are in our bathroom.
 That was my studio.
-The lens is an Asahi Pentax Super-Takumar 50 mm f/1.4 lens that I detached from my father’s Asahi Pentax Spotmatic II.
-I held the lens out in front of my Nikon and attempted to find a combination of focal lengths and apertures that allowed the image in the mirror to be in focus.
+The lens is an Asahi Pentax SMC Takumar 50 mm f/1.4 lens that I detached from my father’s Asahi Optical Co.
+Pentax Spotmatic II.
+I held the glass out in front of my Nikon and attempted to find a combination of focal lengths and apertures that allowed the image in the mirror to be in focus.
 It was challenging to get the focus point of the Takumar just right.
-I got a few good shots but the image was slightly off center.
+I got a few good shots, but the image was slightly off centre.

-It was time to leave to meet my colleague for brunch so I packed the camera and we drove into Princeton.
+It was time to leave to meet my colleague for brunch, so I packed the camera, and we drove into Princeton.
 We parked close to the restaurant.
-We shivered under our coats as a cold dank drizzle added and the gloomy gray skies enhanced the feeling of the miserable day.
-As we walked past the outside sidewalk of the restaurant I stopped to take a photo of this woman sitting inside.
+We shivered under our coats as a cold, dank drizzle added and the gloomy grey skies enhanced the feeling of the miserable day.
+As we walked past the outside sidewalk of the restaurant, I stopped to take a photo of this woman sitting inside.
 She was drinking a cup of coffee while reading.
-Once inside I realized that there were a lot of seats in the interior of the restaurant.
+Once inside I realised that there were a lot of seats in the interior of the restaurant.
 I think she chose the window set intentionally.
 I was fascinated by this woman and wanted to take more photos.
 I just loved the way she looked sitting there lost in whatever she was reading.
-But my family seemed embarrassed by my use of the camera so I put it away.
+But my family seemed embarrassed by my use of the camera, so I put it away.

-It was not until I get home and looked through the images that I realized that I had taken my “mirror” shot.
+It was not until I got home and looked through the images that I realised that I had taken my “mirror” shot.
 I don’t know what prompted me to snap that photo.
 But I think that after consciously trying so hard to capture “mirror” my subconscious had seen the image and just “knew”.